bigz94/octocase/README.md

     {% else %}
         <h2>{{ category.name }}</h2>

-        {% component 'category' %}
+        {% component 'octocaseItems' %}
     {% endif %}

-The category item list and the pagination are coded in the default component partial `plugins/octodevel/octocase/components/category/default.htm`.
+The item list and the pagination are coded in the default component partial `plugins/octodevel/octocase/components/items/default.htm`.
+If the default markup is not suitable for your website, feel free to copy it from the default partial and replace the `{% component %}` call in the example above with the partial contents.

 ### Item page

 Use the `octocaseItem` component to display a octocase item on a page.
 The component has the following properties:

-* **paramId** - the URL route parameter used for looking up the item by its slug.
-The default value is **slug**.
+* **idParam** - the URL route parameter used for looking up the item by its slug.
+The default value is **:slug**.

 The component injects the following variables to the page where it's used: